-This vintage favorite is frugal but delicious.
+This vintage chipped beef on toast with peas is frugal but delicious.
 Sometimes the best recipes are born out of necessity and this one is a really quick and comforting dinner.
 SOS is on the table in less than 15 minutes!

 The way I came upon this recipe is still cracking me up.
 Grandma used to ride along with me every once in a while when I would go on a work trip.

 It worked out great for both of us.
 I got somebody to talk to on some of the many drives around the state.

 Then I drop her off at a Barnes and Noble (if it is next to a Michael’s all the better!) and I collect her and her purchases when it is time to go home.
 She got some fun out of town shopping time at some of her favorite stores and I got a travel companion.

 Being left at a store all day might not sound like fun to you, but you should know my grandma.
 She doesn’t know a stranger and will have a half dozen new friends by the time I get her.